What Is Residential Burning?

 You must have an Amador Air District Large Pile Burn Permit when burning any outdoor fire larger than 4 feet by 4 feet.
 This burn permit is only available from the Air District.
 You may come to our office located at 810 Court Street in Jackson or call the office at 209/257-0112 and request that an application be mailed to you.
 The form is also available on the web page How to get a Large Pile Burn Permit.

-For piles smaller than 4 feet by 4 feet you will need a valid burn permit from Cal Fire during part of the year.
+Additional burn permits are required for residents in all unincorporated cities.
+For any size pile you will need a valid burn permit from Cal Fire during part of the year.
 The Burn Day Information Line will tell you when a Cal Fire permit is necessary.

 Always call 209/223-6246 before lighting any outdoor fire.